rspindel/csscaffold/README.markdown

 Any css files within this css directory will now be parsed by Scaffold automatically.

-##Examples and Tests

-You can have a look at some working examples in the [CSScaffold templates and tests](http://github.com/anthonyshort/csscaffold-templates/tree/master) project.

 ##Available Plugins

 Some of the plugins available are: